Farah Al-Dweik is a senior physiotherapist at CVT Jordan.

 As we continued the beads exercise, we made a sparkling bracelet, full of memories and feelings.
 My son tied it tightly then he said, “Mom this is the second bracelet that will give me power.”

 “What was the first bracelet?”
 I asked.

 “The one that fell from your hand,” he said.
 “I held it when we were on our way to the van station that day.”

 *Some details have been changed for security and confidentiality.

-Funding for CVT’s work in Jordan is provided by the United States Department of State’s Bureau of Population, Refugees and Migration and the United Nations Voluntary Fund for Victims of Torture.
+Funding for CVT’s work in Jordan is funded by the United States Government and the United Nations Voluntary Fund for Victims of Torture.